-Donna Francescani Byrne
+Donna F. Byrne

 Energy Law and Litigation

 Donna Byrne represents electric power and natural gas market participants in enforcement investigations and administrative litigation before the Federal Energy Regulatory Commission (FERC) and in appeals of FERC orders in the federal appellate courts.
 Ms. Byrne has represented clients in numerous FERC enforcement investigations involving alleged market manipulation, as well as alleged violations of reliability standards.
-She has represented clients in complex contract litigation and other commercial disputes, including litigation arising out of the California energy crisis and issues related to RTO withdrawal.
+She has represented clients in complex contract litigation and other commercial disputes, including litigation arising out of the California energy crisis and issues related to Regional Transmission Organization (RTO) withdrawal.
 Her practice also includes counseling clients on FERC regulatory issues and evaluating and developing their FERC compliance programs.
 She has counseled numerous clients on issues related to qualifying facilities under the Public Utility Regulatory Policies Act.
 Ms. Byrne also has represented clients in state and federal court actions, including federal qui tam actions, and in U.S. and international arbitration proceedings.

 In addition to her energy practice, Ms. Byrne has been actively involved in pro bono matters throughout her career, dedicating substantial time and effort to serving the diverse legal needs of the indigent.
 In 2007, she received the Daniel M. Gibbon Pro Bono Advocacy Award for distinguished advocacy before the United States District Court for the District of Columbia.
-The same year, Ms. Byrne also received the Florida Bar’s Out-of-State Division Pro Bono Service Recognition award.
+The same year, Ms. Byrne also received the Florida Bar’s Out-of-State Division Pro Bono Service Recognition Award.
 From 2003 until 2006, Ms. Byrne served on the board of directors of the D.C.
 Chapter of Justice for Children, a national nonprofit organization.